kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/View.md

 #### 6.2.3.2 What's the problem with a View of Views?

 A View of Views would have an "outer View," with zero or more "inner Views."
 [Section 6.2.2](view_types_of_data) above explains how the outer View's constructor would work.
 The outer View's constructor does not just allocate memory; it also initializes the allocation with `T`'s default value for each entry.
 If the View's execution space is `Cuda`, then that means the entry type's default constructor needs to be correct to call on device.
-That is a problem, because the entry type in this case is itself View.
-View's constructor wants to allocate memory, and thus does not work on device.
+That is a problem, because the entry type in this case is itself `View`. `View`'s constructor wants to allocate memory, and thus does not work on device.
+If the outer `View` does not allow access on Host, one must go through extra mechanisms to allocate the inner `View` (e.g. a host mirror of the outer `View`).
 Kokkos parallel regions generally forbid memory allocation.

 You could create the outer View without initializing, like this:
 ```c++